Information About Feeding Tubes

 - Electrolyte replacement solution-under medical supervision

-The ALS Association thanks and acknowledges Theresa Imperato, RN and Lorraine Danowski, RD from The ALS Association Greater New York Chapter and Certified Center at Stony Brook for sharing their time and expertise on this factsheet.
+The ALS Association thanks and acknowledges Theresa Imperato, RN and Lorraine Danowski, RD, from The ALS Association Greater New York Chapter and Certified Center at Stony Brook for sharing their time and expertise on this factsheet.
+Drawings by A.D.A.M.